ElektraInitiative/libelektra/doc/decisions/0_drafts/key_value.md

 A `Key` has a value, that much is clear.
 From the ["`Key` value types" decision](../3_decided/key_value_types.md) we know that all values are opaque byte-sequences of a known length.

+The current API (at the time of writing), does not match the ["`Key` value types" decision](../3_decided/key_value_types.md) and needs to be redesigned.
+The aim of this decision is not to solve a specific problem with the current API, but instead to answer the general question:
-But how should the API for accessing and modifying the value of a `Key` look?
+How should the API for accessing and modifying the value of a `Key` look?

+A simple solution to make the API match the ["`Key` value types" decision](../3_decided/key_value_types.md) would be to just remove the parts that are string-typed and keep the binary parts.
+While that is simple, it is in no way clear that this would be a good solution.
+Therefore, we need to explore and compare our options.

 ## Constraints

+- All values are opaque byte-sequences because of the ["`Key` value types" decision](../3_decided/key_value_types.md)

 ## Assumptions